amysyktmg/widgets-app/README.md

+## Getting Started

+To get you started you can simply clone the `angular-seed` repository and install the dependencies:

+### Prerequisites

+You need git to clone the `angular-seed` repository.
+You can get git from [here][git].

+We also use a number of Node.js tools to initialize and test `angular-seed`.
+You must have Node.js and its package manager (npm) installed.
+You can get them from [here][node].

 ### Install Dependencies

 We have two kinds of dependencies in this project: tools and Angular framework code.
 The tools help